 - 12.4.
 The Owner shall require the successful bidder to furnish a Labor and Material Payment Bond in the amount of 100% of the contract price as security for the payment of all persons performing labor and furnishing materials in connection therewith (18-2-201 MCA). - 12.5.
 The bonds shall be executed on forms furnished by the Owner.
 No other forms will be acceptable. - 12.6.
 The bonds shall be signed in compliance with State statutes (33-17-111 MCA). - 12.7.
 Bonds shall be secured from a State licensed bonding company. - 12.8.
 Power of Attorney - 12.8.1.
 Attorneys-in-fact who sign contract bonds must file with each bond a certified and effectively dated copy of their power of attorney; - 12.8.2.
 One original copy shall be furnished with each set of bonds. - 12.8.3.
 Others furnished with a set of bonds may be copies of that original. - 13.
 Notice To Proceed - 13.1.
 The successful bidder who is awarded the contract for construction will not be issued a Notice to Proceed until there is a signed Contract, the specified insurance certificates and a copy of the bidder's current Construction Contractor Registration Certificate in the Owner's possession.
 All items are required within fifteen (15) calendar days of contract award made by the Owner. - 14.
 Laws and Regulations - 14.1.
 The bidders' attention is directed to the fact that all applicable federal and state laws, municipal ordinances, and the rules and regulations of all authorities having jurisdiction over the project shall apply to the contract throughout and will be deemed to be included in this contract as if bound herein in full. - 15.
 Payments - 15.1.
 NOTICE OF APPROVAL OF PAYMENT REQUEST PROVISION.
 Per Title 28, Chapter 2, Part 21, this contract allows the Owner to change the number of days to approve a Contractor's payment request.
 This contract allows the Owner to approve the Contractor's payment request within thirty-five (35) calendar days after it is received by the Owner without being subject to the accrual of interest. - 16.
 Time of Completion - 16.1.
-Bidder agrees to commence work immediately upon receipt of the Notice to Proceed and to substantially complete the project by November 15, 2018. - 16.2.
-If liquidated damages are assessed for exceeding the completion date, they shall accrue at the rate of ZERO 00/100 (\$0.00) DOLLARS per calendar day.
+Bidder agrees to commence work immediately upon receipt of the Notice to Proceed and to substantially complete the project by July 15, 2019.
+The construction window is May 15, 2019 to July 15, 2019.
+Once the Contractor commences work, the work shall be substantially completed within four (4) weeks. - 16.2.
+If liquidated damages are assessed for exceeding the completion date, they shall accrue at the rate of TWO HUNDRED 00/100 (\$200.00) DOLLARS per calendar day.
 Liquidated damages charges will be deducted from the amount due the Contractor.